Protester accused of terrorist group support arrested outside police station

 The 49-year-old is one of four people accused of encouraging support for a banned terrorist group at a protest in central London on Saturday.

-Four people have been arrested on suspicion of encouraging support for a banned terrorist group at a pro-Palestine protest in London.
+Four people have been arrested on suspicion of encouraging support for banned terrorist group Hamas at a pro-Palestine protest in London.

 Three of the suspects were held at the demonstration on Saturday, while the fourth was arrested when he went to a second protest against their arrests.